-The uptake of water by the Consent Holders will be over four (4) stages in accordance with the following factors:
+The uptake by Consent Holders of the consented total allowable water volumes will be permitted in four (4) stages over nine (9) years, in accordance with the following factors:

-- Level of current orchard development where existing consents authorising the take and use of water are proposed to be replaced or varied. - Rate of orchard development will occur at differing rates depending on the owner's cashflow and access to plants; and - Tree maturity approximately nine years to full maturity and plant water usage, hence irrigation requirements commensurately increase with tree growth.
+- Level of current orchard development where existing consents authorising the take and use of water are proposed to be replaced or varied, or where existing authorised abstraction will be subject to the provisions of this GMCP. - Rate of orchard/horticultural development will occur at differing rates depending on the owner's cashflow and access to plants; and - Tree/crop maturity approximately nine years to full maturity and plant water usage, hence irrigation requirements commensurately increase with tree growth.

-The progressive increase in irrigation requirements on developing orchards provides an opportunity to apply an adaptive management approach that establishes a baseline and allows the original hypotheses of avoidance of effects to be periodically re-evaluated to ensure Objective 1 of this GMCP continues to be met as development occurs.
+The progressive increase in irrigation requirements provides an opportunity to apply an adaptive management approach that establishes a baseline and allows the original hypotheses of avoidance of effects to be periodically re-evaluated to ensure Objective 1 of this GMCP continues to be met as development occurs.